How to create user in PostgreSQL

 createuser -h localhost -U postgres David

-After running the above command, enter the new password for the user David as shown in the below picture.
+After running the above command, enter the new password for the user David as shown in the picture below.

 How to create user in PostgreSQL using command line

-To view the newly created user, login into the PostgreSQL psql prompt with the specific user.
+To view the newly created user, log in to the PostgreSQL psql prompt with the specific user.

 psql -U postgres

-Now run the command ‘\du’ in the psql prompt as shown in the below picture.
+Now run the command ‘\du’ in the psql prompt as shown in the picture below.

 \du

-In the above output, you can see the newly created user ‘David’ but this user doesn’t have any role defined.
+In the above output, you can see the newly created user ‘David’, but this user does not have any defined role.

-Now take one more example and create the user with roles of an already existing user, so execute the below command.
+Now, take one more example and create a user with the same roles as an existing user, so execute the command below.

 createuser -h localhost -U postgres --role=postgres James